NNPDF/yadism/docs/sphinx/source/theory/coeff-funcs.rst

 Overview of coefficient functions structure
 -------------------------------------------

-The main categories for coefficients the same of :doc:`structure-functions`, i.e.:
+The main categories for coefficients the same of Structure Functions, i.e.:

 - the **process** (EM/NC/CC)
 - the **kind** (F2/L/3)